Student reaching for library book

 Subscribe to your timetable on Google Calendar

-It takes up to eight hours for Google calendar to update.
-Refresh your calendar regularly, otherwise you'll be looking at an old version of your timetable.
+It can take a minimum of eight hours for Google calendar to update.
+You will also need to refresh your calendar regularly, otherwise you could be looking at an out-of-date version of your timetable.

 Finding your class